Beyond CPAP: An Alternative Treatment for Moderate to Severe Sleep Apnea

 First approved by the Food and Drug Administration (FDA) in 2014, Inspire therapy studies have shown that two out of three patients will experience a significant reduction of sleep apnea events, snoring and daytime sleepiness.

 You might be a candidate for Inspire therapy if you:

 - Have moderate to severe obstructive sleep apnea

 - Are unable to tolerate CPAP

 - Are at least 22 years old and not significantly overweight

-University Hospitals is the first health care provider in Northeast Ohio to be certified to offer Inspire Therapy.
+University Hospitals is the first health care provider in Northeast Ohio certified to offer Inspire therapy.
 Our doctors have advanced training in the procedure and can evaluate and counsel patients to determine if they would be good candidates for this treatment.
-Learn more about Inspire Sleep Apnea Treatment at University Hospitals.
+Learn more about Inspire sleep apnea treatment at University Hospitals.